What is action for education?

 where do volunteers stay?

-Action for Education rents three apartments in the centre of Chios town.
+Action for Education rents apartments in the own centres where our projects are located..
 Volunteers stay in shared accommodation, usually in bunk beds with four to a room.

 We have a dedicated team from all around the world.
 Fostering team spirit, resolve and a culture of sharing is key.

 In the apartments, we each contribute €20 a week to a communal pot.
 We use this to buy core ingredients, as well as to contribute towards wifi, utilities and rent.